tinavo0305/demo-api-postman-project/README.md

 4. Use DELETE request to delete the board
 5. Use GET request to check the board does not exist

-Please follow the [link](https://docs.google.com/spreadsheets/d/1WRHBKVxvaHdh-9NkFGlye0-qPGQdK5_DmP-fpAb5FK4/edit?usp=sharing) for detail test plan
+Please view this [link](https://docs.google.com/spreadsheets/d/1WRHBKVxvaHdh-9NkFGlye0-qPGQdK5_DmP-fpAb5FK4/edit?usp=sharing) for detailed test plan
 ## How to run the test from Postman app with collection runner
 1. Install Postman app
 2. Download the file [demo-api-trello.json](https://github.com/tinavo0305/demo-api-postman-project/blob/main/demo-api-trello.json) can be found in this project